Sherfield School, Hook

 The most recent reports are here including a 2020 Regulatory Compliance report with emphasis on Early Years.

 Sherfield’s nursery is a relaxed, friendly facility in the school’s former boarding house.
 The indoor rooms are quite small but there are plenty of them.
 On my visit it was nap time for the babies, and they looked quite adorable tucked into their sleeping bags on cosy mattresses.
 The carer to child ratio is high, and it was nice to see some little ones simply being cuddled.
 The outdoor area is well-equipped, with a mud kitchen and lots of toys.
 Children spend a lot of time outdoors and use a good deal of the grounds for supervised nature walks (when I arrived, they were walking hand-in-hand through the daffodils).

 Children have regular visits to the school library and enjoy music and movement sessions in the dance studio.
 Pre-reception children have timetabled activities including PE lessons and yoga.

 Enrichment, enrichment, enrichment!
-Friday afternoons are given over to Enrichment, a set period where children work towards their AVP Diploma (the school’s motto is Ad Vitam Paramus – Prepared for Life).
+Friday afternoons are given over to Enrichment, a set period where children work towards their AVP Diploma (the school’s motto is Ad Vitam Paramus – Prepared for Life), starting in Year 3 when parents come along to a freshers-style enrolment fair.
 Tasks include learning practical skills, running businesses and supporting the local community (art students recently painted a mural in a hospice.
-Pupils can also choose to study an extra GCSE in a specialist subject.

 WORD ON THE GROUND